alee1900/PALab7/README.md

 Pay attention to the synchronization of the threads when extracting tokens from the board.

-I have finished everything in compulsory.
+I have solved everything in compulsory.

 ## Optional